 You may be asked to rank options or prioritize actions in hypothetical business scenarios.
 These assess judgment and decision-making approach.

 Practice numerical reasoning tests before the assessment.
 Free practice tests are available online.
-For video interviews, practice speaking clearly and concisely to camera.
+For timed response or interview prompts, practice speaking clearly and concisely.
 Use the STAR format (Situation, Task, Action, Result) to structure your responses.

 EY-Parthenon cases reflect the firm's strengths in private equity, transaction advisory, and strategic decision-making.
 Cases often have a commercial viability or investment angle.